-Table of content
+Table of Content

-1. Preface .
-5 1.1.
-Descriptive statement of the Forest Stewardship Council (FSC) .
-5 1.2.
-Descriptive statement of the Standard Development Group .
-5 2.
-Preamble .
-6 2 2.1.
-Purpose of the standard .
-6 2 2.2.
-Scope of the standard .
-7 2 2.3.
-Background information on the standard development .
-7 3. ' Version of the standard .
-8 4. ( Context .
-8 4.1.
-General description of the geographical area covered by the standard .
-8 4.2.
-List of members of the committee that prepared the standard 11 4.3.
-List of key consultants and advisors who assisted the committee 11 5.
-References 11 6.
-Note on the use of indicators, verifiers and annexes 12 7. : Scale Intensity and Risk (SIR) 14 8.
-Principles, criteria and national indicators 15 9. / Annexes to the Forest Stewardship Standard 66 1 Annex A: Minimum list of applicable laws , regulations and nationally- ratified internation treaties, conventions and agreements.
-(Principle 1) Annex B: Training requirements for workers (Principle 2) 38 Annex C: Conservation Area Network Conceptual Diagram.
-39 Annex D: Elements of the Management Plan (Principle 7) 90 Annex E: Conceptual framework for planning and monitoring 92 Annex F: Monitoring requirements (Principle 8) 94 1 Annex G: Strategies for maintaining High Conservation Values (Principle 9) 96 Annex H: HCV Framework 03 Annex I: List of rare and threatened species in the country or region 14 , Annex J: Management strategies are developed to protect High Conservation Values Intact Forest Landscapes outside of core areas 10 FSC Glossary of terms 17
+1. Preface 5 1.1.
+Descriptive statement of the Forest Stewardship Council (FSC) 5 1.2.
+Descriptive statement of the Standard Development Group 5 2.
+Preamble 6 2.1.
+Purpose of the standard 6 2.2.
+Scope of the standard 7 2.3.
+Background information on the standard development 7 3.
+Version of the standard 8 4.
+Context 8 4.1.
+Forest management in the Republic of Congo 8 4.2.
+Members of the Standards Development Group of the Republic of Congo 10 4.3.
+Expert advising the Standard Development Group 11 5.
+References 12 6.
+Note on the use of indicators, verifiers and annexes 13 7.
+Scale Intensity and Risk (SIR) 14 8.
+Principles, criteria and national indicators 15 9.
+Annexes to the Forest Stewardship Standard 58 Annex A: Minimum list of applicable laws , regulations and nationally- ratified international treaties, conventions and agreements (Principle 1) 58 Annex B: Training requirements for workers (Principle 2) 70 Annex C: Conservation Area Network Conceptual Diagram (Principle 6) 71 Annex D: Elements of the Management Plan (Principle 7) 72 Annex E: Conceptual Framework for Planning and Monitoring 74 Annex F: Monitoring requirements (Principle 8) 76 Annex G: Strategies for maintaining High Conservation Values (Principle 9) 78 Annex H: HCV Framework (Principle 9) 85 Annex I: List of rare and threatened species in the country or region 93 Annex J: Management strategies to be developed to protect High Conservation Values in Intact Forest Landscapes outside of core areas for Indicator 9.2.5.
+94 10.
+FSC Glossary of terms 95